-Editor's message: Recognising the devastating impact of the loss of a child, the Government has introduced a new statutory entitlement for bereaved parents whose child dies on or after 6 April 2020 to take two weeks' leave.
+Editor's message: Recognising the devastating impact of the loss of a child, there is a statutory entitlement across the UK for bereaved parents whose child dies to take two weeks' leave.
 Employees on parental bereavement leave, which also covers parents who suffer a stillbirth after 24 weeks of pregnancy, are entitled to be paid at a statutory minimum level that mirrors other family leave.

-It is good practice for employers to have a parental bereavement leave policy, to set out how the new right works.
+It is good practice for employers to have a parental bereavement leave policy, to set out how this type of leave works.
 Employers might also have a policy on supporting bereaved employees, which could cover bereavement leave, keeping in touch with staff while they are off work, and supporting staff on their return to work.

 Stephen Simpson, principal employment law editor